m-click/requests_pkcs12/README.md

 The following keyword arguments are supported:

 * `pkcs12_filename` is a byte string or unicode string that contains the file name of the encrypted PKCS#12 certificate.
-Either this argument or `pkcs12_data` must be provided.
+  * Either this argument or `pkcs12_data` must be provided.
 * `pkcs12_data` is a byte string that contains the encrypted PKCS#12 certificate data.
-Either this argument or `pkcs12_filename` must be provided.
+  * Either this argument or `pkcs12_filename` must be provided.
 * `pkcs12_password` is a byte string or unicode string that contains the password.
-This argument must be provided.
+  * This argument must be provided whenever `pkcs12_filename` or `pkcs12_data` is provided.

 If you use these parameters, don't use the built-in `cert` parameter of `requests` at the same time.